Unified Capacity Limit of Non-coherent Wideband Fading Channels: Unified Capacity for Peaky and non-Peaky Signals

 Since the resolution of the estimation by $[\alpha^-,\alpha^+]$ relies on $B_cT_c$ and the relative margin of $[\alpha_{\min},\alpha_{\max}]$ depends on $\epsilon$, we show in Fig.~\ref{fig:alphavsBcTc} the evolution of the two boundary methods with $\epsilon$ and $B_cT_c$.
-The method \cite{Ray2007noncoherent} produces the highest upper bound $\alpha_{\max}$ that does not change, and a family of lower bounds $\alpha_{\min}(p)$ depicted in the figure for errors of $1\%$ and $10\%$ and its lower bound $\alpha_{\max}/2$.
-On the other hand, the critical bandwidth method produces boundaries that are loose at low coherence length but improve significantly when this parameter grows and that do not pay for tightness a price in precision of the polynomial approximation.
+The method \cite{Ray2007noncoherent} produces the highest upper bound $\alpha_{\max}$ that does not change, and a family of lower bounds $\alpha_{\min}(p)$ depicted in the figure for errors of $1\%$ and $10\%$ and its lowest bound $\alpha_{\max}/2$.
+Note that at low coherence length, $B_cT_c$, the limit $\alpha_{\mathrm{min}}>\alpha_{\mathrm{max}}/2$ makes it impossible to select values of $\epsilon$ corresponding with a polynomial accuracy of $1\%$, and then $10\%$.
+This shows that the polynomial rate with peaky signaling in \cite{Ray2007noncoherent} also displays a gap from $C^\infty$ decreasing with $B_cT_c$.
+On the other hand, the critical bandwidth occupancy method produces boundaries that are loose at low coherence length but improve significantly when this parameter grows and that do not pay for tightness a price in accuracy of the polynomial approximation.